 Being a small town, Stanley does not have a public transit system used by locals to get to and from work.

-The per capita income in Stanley in 2010 was $23,408, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $93,632 for a family of four.
+The per capita income in Stanley in 2018 was $26,364, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $105,456 for a family of four.
 However, Stanley contains both very wealthy and poor people as well.

+Stanley is a very ethnically-diverse town.
 The people who call Stanley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stanley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stanley include Irish, English, Scottish, and Scots-Irish.
+Important ancestries of people in Stanley include German, Irish, Polish, English, and Dutch.

 The most common language spoken in Stanley is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and Italian.